tachibana-shin/assistant.koplugin/README.md

         refresh_screen_after_displaying_results = true, -- Set to true to refresh the screen after displaying the results show_dictionary_button_in_main_popup = true, -- Set to true to show the dictionary button in the main popup dictionary_translate_to = "tr-TR", -- Set to the desired language code for the dictionary, nil to hide it

+        -- AI Recap configuration (optional)
+        recap_config = {
+            system_prompt = "You are a book recap giver with entertaining tone...", -- Custom system prompt for recap user_prompt = "{title} by {author} that has been {progress}% read...", -- Custom user prompt template with variables language = "tr-TR" -- Language for recap responses, uses dictionary_translate_to as fallback },

         -- Custom prompts for the AI (text = button text in the UI). system-prompt defaults to "You are a helpful assistant." if not set. prompts = {